 Village Park, 700 West C Street, Kannapolis.

-Gem Theatre is currently closed for renovations, but when it reopens it’s a must-see.
+Gem Theatre has reopened after renovations and it’s a must-see.
 Built in 1948, after a fire gutted the original 1936 theater, it’s a single-screen theater with a beautiful lobby and a rare balcony section.
 Go to a movie here and you’ll feel like you went back in time.

 Gem Theatre, 111 West 1st Street, Kannapolis